bondy-io/bondy_docs/docs/guides/install/docker.md

 # Install using Docker
-> This guide provides steps to install and configure Bondy on Docker using the official Docker images.{.definition}
+This guide provides steps to install and configure Bondy on Docker using the official Docker images.

 ::: tip Using your own image instead